peterpeterparker/stylo/README.md

 ## Getting Started

-Lightweight (30k gzipped) and framework agnostic, this project is a library of reusable components.
-It can be integrated with or without any framework and work across all modern browsers.

-Even though at the moment few actions still relies on [execCommand](https://developer.mozilla.org/fr/docs/Web/API/Document/execCommand) to apply styles (e.g. bold, italic) - the core of Stylo does not.
-It controls what happens on every mutation and avoids the need to use this deprecated API and is therefore designed for the future.

-Based on a set of plugins that can be fully customized, enabling additional functionality or disabling default features is made easy.
+Stylo is an open source WYSIWYG interactive editor for JavaScript.
+Its goal is to bring great user experience and interactivity to the web, for everyone, with no dependencies.

 ## Concept

-Stylo is a web component that takes as bare minimum property a reference to an editable element (`contenteditable="true"`) of your application.
+The library - a web component - needs as bare minimum property a reference to an editable HTML element (`contenteditable="true"`).

-It needs only one single top container set as editable and will maintain a list of children, paragraphs, that are HTML elements.
+It needs only one single top container set as editable and will maintain a list of children, paragraphs, that are themselves HTML elements.

 ```
 <article contenteditable="true">